快猫短视频

 There are a number of ways you can find information about the quality of care given by the home care agency.

-Accreditation by a nationally recognized group: Check to see if an agency is accredited (certified and licensed) by a nationally recognized group, such as .
+• Accreditation by a nationally recognized group: Check to see if an agency is accredited (certified and licensed) by a nationally recognized group, like .
 The Joint Commission is an independent, non-profit organization that evaluates and accredits health care organizations and programs.

-State licensure: You can check with your to find out if your state requires a home care provider or program to be licensed.
+• State licensure: Check with your state health department to find out if your state requires a home care provider or program to be licensed.

 Also, check with the , your local Consumer Bureau, or the office.